 You pay capital gains tax only on the difference between what you sell the house for, and the amount it was worth when your last parent died.

-If you sell your personal residence for less money than you paid for it, you can’t take a deduction for the capital loss.
+If you sell your residence for less money than you paid for it, you can’t take a deduction for the capital loss.
 It’s considered to be a personal loss, and a capital loss from the sale of your residence does not reduce your income subject to tax.

-If you sell other real estate at a loss, however, you can take a tax loss on your income tax return.
+If you sell another real estate at a loss, however, you can take a tax loss on your income tax return.
 The amount of loss you can use to offset other taxable income in one year may be limited.

 If the home you’re selling is not your primary residence but rather an investment property you’ve flipped or rented out, avoiding capital gains tax is a bit more complicated.
 But it’s still possible.
 The best way to avoid a capital gains tax if you’re an investor is by swapping “like-kind” properties with a 1031 exchange.
 This allows you to sell your property and buy another one without recognizing any potential gain in the tax year of sale.